TheDragonSkull/Vapes-Mod/README.md

 ⭐ Features:

-- Vapes - A new item that lets you vape the minecraft potions, literally.
+- Vapes - A new item that lets you vape the Minecraft potions, literally.
 - Vape Shopkeeper - A new NPC that sells colored vapes.

- You can comment your ideas and maybe i'll end up including them in the mod.
+ You can comment on your ideas and maybe I'll end up including them in the mod.
  If you find bugs please report so I can try to fix them.

  ---